 If you’re curious about the difference in size between different carat weights, Blue Nile has this handy size chart.

-A diamond’s size actually has little to do with its carats.
+A diamond’s size actually has little to do with carat size.
 A carat is a weight measurement, with 1 carat equalling 200 mg.
 (That said, the visual difference between a .25-carat ring and a 2-carat ring will be noticeable, regardless.)

 Most of your diamond’s weight will be at the bottom of the stone, beneath the setting, and out of sight.
 (Kind of like an iceberg.)